dmlicht/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with the LeNet architecture and increase complexity as needed.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+I wanted to avoid making the model more complex than it needed to be so it would train quickly.
+This would allow me to keep a quick feedback cycle and focus on collecting the correct training data.

+I chose to use a convolutional neural network because they have proven to be highly effective with image data and we are working with a stream of images.
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To avoid overfitting, I included dropout in the dense layers of the model.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There are several places where the car would come off the track, mostly in areas where there was an uncommon background feature, such as a lake, or a dirt path.
+It seems that the car would either mistake another edge for the edge of the road, or simply did not have enough experience classifying images with this type of background to properly know what to do.
+To combat this problem, I collected more data driving back and forth in this type of environment.
+This remedied the problem.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

+Steal chart from the last project
 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)